#12: Renger van der Zande – How you can have nothing but create something

 Sometimes you do a race – it’s where you do well and nobody sees it.
 And sometimes you do ok but someone sees it and it’s a highlight of the website and motorsport news media.
 LMPC sometimes people didn’t see it, it just depends when you get noticed.

 Q3 – The right team the right people around – how do you find these people?

 Finding the right co-drivers you don’t get any say.
 For example – Honda decides.
 It really depends on the no. of drivers, the situation, how long you’ve been with them, etc. Sometimes the manufacturer decides.

 Q4 What does it look like behind the scenes when it comes to team building?

-Jordan for example is great.
-Him and I have a great relationship.
+Jordan, for example, is great.
+He and I have a great relationship.
 We speak on the level, respect, openness.
 No question of is he going to take it the wrong way.
 Honesty matters – if somebody feels attacked – you will have big problems.

 Q5 – What’s the best advice you ever received?

 Believe in yourself.
 Being clever on track – making the right choices on the track.
-A 17-year-old im coaching atm who is in LMP3 – reminding him – helps to remind me.
+A 17-year-old Renger van der Zande is coaching atm who is in LMP3 – reminding him – helps to remind me.
 And you learn from yourself.
 It’s something that you should always have.
 Have coaches for various aspects of life.
 Try to get as much information as you can and then filter it for yourself.

 Q6 – How has the industry changed over the last 10 years?